• Skip to main content

 Excess

-When a plant gets too much potassium, the symptoms are virtually identical to an excess of phosphorous.
+When a plant gets too much potassium, the symptoms are virtually identical to an excess of phosphorus.
 In addition to all those issues, the root zone also suffers a pH drop (it becomes more acidic).

 Ca — Calcium